-Neuropathway development in the coordination centre (cerebellum) of the very young parrot is the first step in preparation for flight.
+Neuro pathway development in the coordination center (cerebellum) of the very young parrot is the first step in preparation for flight.
 This process begins the first time the baby starts to move around in the nest and is substantially complete by six months.
 Every new type of physical activity programs more neuropathways in the cerebellum.

 The cerebellum, which is at the bottom of the back of the brain, stores the program for coordination and ultimately supplies motor skills for flight.
 Neuropathways are the brain’s electrical connections that allow information to be transferred throughout the body.

-Since more experiences and activities lead to better motor coordination by creating more neuropathways, it makes sense that learning to fly adds an incredible number of neuropathways in the cerebellum.
+Since more experiences and activities lead to better motor coordination by creating more neuropathways, it makes sense that learning to fly adds an incredible number of neuropathways to the cerebellum.

-Two of many important brain functions required for flight are coordination and vision.
+Two of the many important brain functions required for flight are coordination and vision.

-Coordination and vision develop in different parts of the brain, but are essential for the other’s optimal development and critical for flight skills.
+Coordination and vision development in different parts of the brain but are essential for the other’s optimal development and critical for flight skills.

-Now that we understand how important symbiotic neuropathway develop is, we can look at how other areas of development and personality are affected when normal brain development is interrupted.
+Now that we understand how important symbiotic neuropathway development is, we can look at how other areas of development and personality are affected when normal brain development is interrupted.

 When the brain is not able to process information fast enough it creates ‘compensating, networks’.
 Compensating networks develop to make quick decisions when education and experience are not sufficient to quickly produce an educated decision.

 ‘Applied Learning’ is the ability to utilize accumulated knowledge to figure out new situations.
 This ability only occurs after the birds’ brain meets a minimum threshold of learning.
-Low functioning individuals that are unable to ‘think on the wing’ often use compensating networks.
-One of the most common is the ‘bite first ask later’ ‘compensating manoeuvre’.
+Low-functioning individuals that are unable to ‘think on the wing’ often use compensating networks.
+One of the most common is the ‘bite first ask later’ ‘compensating maneuver’.

-The pea sized visual cortex in a human is very tiny compared to the size of our brain.
-Our visual cortex is comparable to a warehouse that collects visual inputs, sorts them, and then distributes them to be processed in appropriate parts of the brain.
-A parrot’s visual cortex is huge as compared with the birds’ brain, and works more like a drop shipping distribution centre than a warehouse.
-Multiple major visual neuro connections throughout the parrots brain continually sorts and redirects information without the delay of sitting around in a warehouse.
-This significant dedication of brain power to vision is necessary because as a prey animal, on many predators lunch menus, parrots need to respond to visual stimulus much quicker than humans.
+Multiple major visual neuro-connections throughout the parrot’s brain continually sorts and redirects information without the delay of sitting around in a warehouse.
+This significant dedication of brainpower to vision is necessary because as a prey animal, on many predator’s lunch menus, parrots need to respond to visual stimuli much quicker than humans.

-Proper response to visual stimulus should take as little as a few thousands of a second, but the process is delayed when ‘compensatory networks’ intervene and may take several seconds to sort out, or process.
+The proper response to visual stimulus should take as little as a few thousand of a second, but the process is delayed when ‘compensatory networks’ intervene and may take several seconds to sort out, or process.

 A parrot’s primary means of defense is flight.
 Any time a parrot even suspects danger he takes to flight while sorting out the facts (Thinking on the wing).
 Parrots fly away so freely and readily that they rarely feel scared in the wild.

-Flight is necessary for the ‘Retreat and re-approach’ behaviour that is very important for baby birds.
+Flight is necessary for the retreat and re-approach behavior that is very important for baby birds.
 When concerned, and unable to retreat from a possible threat, babies become scared and unable to learn during those episodes.